Taming-the-BEAST/Prior-selection/README.md

 > Navigate to the **Clock Model** panel.
 >

-Four different clock models are available in BEAST2, allowing us to specify lineage-specific substitution rate variation.
-The default model in BEAUti is the *Strict Clock*.
+By deafult, four different clock models are available in BEAST2, allowing us to specify different models of lineage-specific substitution rate variation.
+The default model in BEAUti is the *Strict Clock*, which assumes a single fixed substitution rate across the whole tree.
 The other three models relax the assumption of a constant substitution rate.
 The *Relaxed Clock Log Normal* allows for the substitution rates associated with each branch to be independently drawn from a single, discretized log normal distribution {% cite drummond06 --file Prior-selection/master-refs %}.
 Under the *Relaxed Clock Exponential* model, the rates associated with each branch are drawn from an exponential distribution {% cite drummond06 --file Prior-selection/master-refs %}.
 Both of these models are uncorrelated relaxed clock models.
 The log normal distribution has the advantage that one can estimate its variance, which reflects the extent to which the molecular clock needs to be relaxed.
-In both models, BEAUti sets by default the **Number Of Discrete Rates** to -1.
+In both models, BEAUti sets the **Number Of Discrete Rates** to -1 by default.
 This means that the number of bins that the distribution is divided into is equal to the number of branches.
 The last available model is the *Random Local Clock* which averages over all possible local clock models {% cite drummond10 --file Prior-selection/master-refs %}.

 > **Topic for discussion:** Which clock model may be the most appropriate for our dataset and why?
+(Influenza A/H3N2 HA gene sequences sampled over 3 months).
 >

 Since we are observing the sequence data from a single epidemic of H3N2 virus in humans in a single location (southwest USA), we do not have any reason to assume different substitution rates for different lineages.
 Thus, the most straightforward option is to choose the default **Strict Clock** model ([Figure 7](#clockModel)).
 Note however, that a rigorous model comparison would be the best way to proceed with the choice of the clock model.